-Below is a brief list of the seven little-known health benefits of lithium.
-While this list is by no means exhaustive, it does provide a bit of insight.
+Below is a brief list of ten lesser-known health benefits of lithium.
+While this list is not exhaustive, it provides insight into how this powerhouse nutrient can boost your overall wellness.

 1. Promotes Normal Brain Health